kbase/staging_service/docs/import_specifications.ADR.md

 Dynamic scientific name to taxon lookup may be added to the Genbank (and the currently out of scope, but trivial to add GFF/FASTA Genome) importer in the near future.
-If that occurs, for the purpose of xSV upload the user will be expected to provide the entire, correct, scientific name as returned from the taxon API.
+If that occurs, for the purpose of xSV import the user will be expected to provide the entire, correct, scientific name as returned from the taxon API.

-* The user could get this name by starting a genome upload and running the query from the import app cell configuration screen.
+* The user could get this name by starting a genome import and running the query from the import app cell configuration screen.
   * This will be documented in the README.md for the template files.
 * As part of the UI work we could theoretically provide a landing page for looking up valid